 2. Snorkel and touch the turtles

-Sipadan, one of Malaysian diving spots, appears in any World’s Best Diving Places list.
+Sipadan, one of the Malaysian diving spots, appears in any World’s Best Diving Places list.
 Don’t believe it?
 Check CNN, The Guardian or Google!
 And whilst you’re there, uncover the scenic Sipadan barrier reef.

 3. Visit Aboriginal tribes